lunaflight/courserekt/README.md

 2. **PDF Parsing:** The PDFs are parsed using [Tabula](https://github.com/tabulapdf/tabula-java) to produce CSV files in `data/raws/[year]/[semester]/[ug/gd]/round_{0,1,2,3}.csv`.
 Java is used for this purpose, and we use a bash script `./convert_pdfs` to facilitate conversion.
 3. **Data Cleaning:** The raw CSV files are passed through `clean_csvs.py` to produce clean CSVs in `data/cleaned/[year]/[semester]/[ug/gd]/round_{0,1,2,3}.csv`.
 4. **Database Entry:** The cleaned CSVs are added to the `database.db` by passing them through `csv_to_db.py`.
+5. **Web Application:** A Flask-based web application serves the data from the database.
+It includes a form for users to specify the year, semester, type, and course codes.
+It returns a neatly formatted table with information about the requested courses.

 All of these steps are orchestrated using a Makefile.
-You just need to add the PDF to the correct folder location.
+You just need to add the PDF to the correct folder location, then run `make all`.

 ## Usage

+There are two main ways to use this project:

+### CLI

 The script accepts several command-line arguments: